 Alcohol’s effects begin the moment we take our first sip

 This is not dramatic- it’s fact.
 As soon as your body recognizes alcohol has been ingested it goes into “high alert” and begins to counteract its effects.
 See, alcohol is toxic to your body and your body's job is to keep you alert and alive, so it immediately goes into overdrive survival mode producing adrenaline, cortisol, and dynorphin.
 This counteractive self-made cocktail is part of why most people wake up in the wee hours of the night- wide awake or worse, with anxiety or in a panic.
 It’s also the cause of the Hangover anxiety.
 So, you see, we think we are drinking to relax, when in fact we are doing just the opposite.
 Yes, the buzz, I know.
-For sure, its there for the amount of time it takes for your body to counteract it.
-Every person's time frame is different but the process is the exact same for each of us.
+For sure, it's there for ONLY the amount of time it takes for your body to counteract it.
+Every person's time frame is different but the process is the exact same for everyone.

 The most basic turn your head facts about alcohol.